 Good news: DSCR loans are available to investors from virtually any country, with one exception.
 You can’t be from a country under US sanctions.
 That’s it.

 If you’re from a non-Hague Convention country, you might need to visit a US embassy for notarization, but the financing itself is still available.
-The doors are wide open for international investors.
+The doors are wide open for international investors looking at US real estate.
+Learn more about financing US properties as a Canadian.

 The Numbers You Need to Know